behan101/Network-Lab/README.md

 ## Objective

 The goal of the Network Lab is to design and configure a network using Cisco Packet Tracer.
-This lab will demonstrate the essential networking devices such as routers, switches, computers, configure IP addressing, and establishing a network connectivity.
+This lab will demonstrate the essential networking devices such as routers, switches, computers, configure IP addressing, and establish network connectivity.

 ### Skills Learned

-- Network Device Configuration: Set up and configuration basic networking devices such as routers, switches, and PCs.
+- Network Device Configuration: Set up and configure basic networking devices such as routers, switches, and PCs.
 - IP Addressing: Assign and configure static IP addresses for network devices to ensure proper communication.
 - Router Configuration: Set up routing on a router to enable connectivity between different network segments.
-- Switch Configuration: Configure basic switch settings to facilitate communication within a local network.
+- Switch Configuration: Configure basic switch settings to facilitate communication within a local area network (LAN).
-- Basic Network Troubleshooting: Identify and resolve common connectivity issues using tools like ping and traceroute.
+- Basic Network Troubleshooting: Identify and resolve common connectivity issues using tools like Ping and Traceroute.
-- Subnetting Basics: Apply subnetting concepts to divide a network into smaller, manageable segments.
+- Subnetting Basics: Apply subnetting concepts to divide a network into smaller, manageable subnets.
-- Connectivity Testing: Use basic network testing commands to verify proper network functionality and connectivity.
+- Connectivity Testing: Use basic network testing commands to verify proper network functionality.
 - Hands-on Network Design: Gain experience in designing a small-scale network layout using Packet Tracer.

 ### Tools Used